Loading [MathJax]/jax/output/HTML-CSS/config.js

 ./mfc.sh test -j <thread count>

 It will generate and run test cases, comparing their output to previous runs from versions of MFC considered accurate. golden files, stored in the tests/ directory contain this data, aggregating .dat files generated when running MFC.
-A test is considered passing when our error tolerances are met in order to maintain a high level of stability and accuracy.
-Run ./mfc.sh test -h for a full list of accepted arguments.
+A test is considered passing when our error tolerances are met in order to maintain a high level of stability and accuracy. ./mfc.sh test has the following unique options:

-Most notably, you can consult the full list of tests by running
+• -l outputs the full list of tests

 ./mfc.sh test -j <thread count> -- -c <computer name>